gordon-dsc/presidents/README.md

     -   These instructions should walk through the documentation map, clearly outlining the relationships between scripts and files (e.g., the data/imported_data/example.csv file is passed into scripts/cleaning.qmd to produce final_data.csv)

-### example_analysis.qmd

-Project products are given at the top-level (i.e., not nested within sub-folders) of the repository.
-In most cases, the major product will be some sort of report that incorporates exploration, visualization and modeling to address a problem or answer a question.
-In the context of this project, there is no such report --- the brief example analysis notebook that accompanies and illustrates the utility of final_data.csv is "standing in" for this summative document.

 ### The data/ folder

 The data/ folder contains two sub-folders: (1) imported_data/ and (2) cleaned_data/.
 The imported_data/ folder will contain the data (as uncleaned R object files) you've gathered through API queries and web scraping.
 The cleaned_data/ folder will contain the dataset(s) that has/have been processed by the scripts/cleaning.qmd file.

 ### The scripts/ folder

 The scripts/ folder contains three Quarto notebooks: (1) import.qmd, (2) cleaning.qmd, and (3) exploration.qmd.
 All code related to the import of data (i.e., your `{httr2}` and `{rvest}` code) should be **well-annotated** and organized within import.qmd.
 All cleaning activities (e.g., rectangling, reshaping, parsing, coercion, recoding, etc.) should be well-annotated and organized within cleaning.qmd.
-Finally, a thoughtful exploration of the data should appear in exploration.qmd (again, well-annotated and organized).

 ### The output/ folder